Ernest1338/Threebe/README.md

 # **Installation**

-Threebe is a python3 program so to run it, you need to have python3 installed on your system.
+Threebe is written in Python3, so to run it, you need to have Python3 installed on your system.
-On Windows you need to add python3 to your system PATH.
+(On Windows you may need to add Python3 to your system PATH.)

 Link to python website: https://www.python.org/